Choosing the Right Razor for a Clean, Smooth & Comfortable Shave

 5. Is there a difference between men's & women's razors?

 Yes!
-Although the overall shave result will be equal, because men’s and women’s razors are designed to be used on different parts of the body, there are some major design and technical differences between shavers made for men and women.
-The main differences are the shape and weight of the handle, and the design and flexibility of the cartridges.
+Although men’s and women’s razors are equal in quality, they are designed to be used on different parts of the body, so there are some major design and technical differences between shavers made for men and women.
+The main differences are the shape and weight of the handle, and the size and design of the cartridges.
+Razor blades designed for women will usually be larger as they are required to shave larger areas, such as legs.
+They are also rounded in their design.
+This is so they can comfortable fit areas like your bikini line and underarms.
+For more on the differences between men’s and women’s razors, head on over to Lifestyle Savy.

 6. How often should I change my razor?